 Students should normally have achieved at least five GCSEs at grade 9-4, including a grade 4 in English.

-Changing Awareness of Crime: You will learn about the wide range of crime that occurs in society and the reasons people have for not always reporting crime.
+You will also complete coursework based on the wide range of crime that occurs in society and the reasons people have for not always reporting crime.
 You will explore the ways in which the media portrays crime and the effect this might have on our perceptions of crime.
 You will gain an understanding of the social implications of crime and criminality.